mrsushilshrestha/python/README.md

 print(greet())  # Output: Hello, Guest!
 Loops 🔁
-Loops are used to repeat a block of code multiple times until a condition is met.
-Python provides two main types of loops:
+Loops allow you to repeat a block of code.
+Python has two primary types of loops:

-For Loop: Typically used for iterating over a sequence (e.g., list, tuple).
+For Loop: Iterates over a sequence (e.g., list, range).
 While Loop: Repeats as long as a given condition is True.
 Examples: